 2. Pork barrel was first introduced in the Philippines in 1922.
 By the time Cory Aquino became president in 1986, it was renamed “Countrywide Development Fund” or CDF.

-Initially, CDF was distributed in lump sum but due to protests among legislators, the General Appropriations Act (GAA) was later adopted.
+Initially, CDF was distributed in a lump sum but due to protests among legislators, the General Appropriations Act (GAA) was later adopted.
 Soon, each Congressman and Senator received their equal share of 12.5 and 18 million pesos, respectively.

 See full size: http://goo.gl/GPoH75